General Information about IAS Certification Process.

 The certification to one or more Management Standard(s) / Specification(s) is subject to suspension / reduction / withdrawal, IAS shall investigate the impact of this on the Certification to other Management System Standard(s) / Specification(s).

 25.1.
-While this document is intended to provide guidance to prospective/existing clients of IAS and every effort is made to keep its content accurate and up to date, it should not be construed to be comprehensive or conclusive in its contents and applicability.
+While this document is intended to guide prospective/existing clients of IAS and every effort is made to keep its content accurate and up to date, it should not be construed to be comprehensive or conclusive in its contents and applicability.
 Assessment audit / Certification / Surveillance being activities that always call for auditor’s judgment based upon the facts and circumstances of each case/situation, this document cannot be construed to be binding IAS in the scope, interpretation, and applicability of its certification activities.